Wall Street bets on change in Brazil, but the gradual kind

 The markets’ optimism has centered around an October presidential election in which left-leaning President Dilma Rousseff, who seeks a second term, has been losing popularity among voters.

 Rousseff has been unpopular with financial markets because of her heavy hand in the economy.
-She has alternately cut and raised taxes in various sectors and held down fuel prices at state-run oil company Petroleo Brasileiro SA (PETR4.SA), among other moves.
+She has alternately cut and raised taxes in various sectors and held down fuel prices at state-run oil company Petroleo Brasileiro SA, among other moves.

 Rousseff’s two main presidential election rivals are more market-friendly so an opposition win would be welcomed by investors.